Catherine Dorion: Writing

-She was a columnist at the Carrefour de Québec (2012-2016) and at Update - Québec (2016).
-She also collaborated on a show for Radio-Canada (2015) and has written blogs for Le Journal de Montréal and Le Journal de Québec (2016-2018).
+She was a columnist at the Carrefour de Québec (2012–2016) and at Update - Québec (2016).
+She also collaborated on a show for Radio-Canada (2015) and has written blogs for Le Journal de Montréal and Le Journal de Québec (2016–2018).

 In 2013, Dorion produced a micro-documentary on immigrants and Quebec sovereignty.

 She has published several written works including Même s'il fait noir comme dans le cul d'un ours (2014), and two collections of poems, FUCK TOUTE (2016) and The NoShow (2015 and 2017).

 In the essay Les luttes fécondes.
 Libérer le désir en amour et en politique, she defends polyamory, which she herself practices, and discusses the revolutionary potential of desire, which, left free, is for her a means of deconstructing institutions.

 She published the youth novel Ce qui se passe dehors, which tells the story of high school students in Quebec who engage in politics.

-In an article for Le Journal de Québec, she advocates for nudity in the locker rooms of public swimming pools.
+She also published the story of her four years as a Member of Parliament in Quebec, "Les têtes brûlées".

 Politics

-Dorion was elected as Member of the National Assembly (MNA) for Taschereau, 1 October 2018, as the candidate for Québec Solidaire.
+Dorion was elected as Member of the National Assembly (MNA) for Taschereau, October 1, 2018, as the candidate for Québec Solidaire.

-On 8 November 2019, Dorion was barred from the Blue Room of the Legislative Assembly of Quebec for dress code violations.
+On November 8, 2019, Dorion was barred from the Blue Room of the Legislative Assembly of Quebec for dress code violations.
 Examples of her wardrobe included t-shirts and Doc Martens shoes and an orange hoodie that drew criticism previously.
 Speaker François Paradis notified Québec Solidaire leader Gabriel Nadeau-Dubois of complaints.
 Speaking to the media, Deputy speaker Chantal Soucy said, "we have a decorum to respect, we reminded her of it several times, it was time to draw a line".

-On 1 April 2022, she announced she will not be running for re-election in the 2022 election.
+On April 1, 2022, she announced she wasn't running for re-election in the 2022 election.

+On November 13, 2023, she released a book about her experience as MP, criticizing Quebec's legislative apparatus as outdated and in need of a shake-up, describing MPs as inconsequential actors reduced to the role of zombie tribunes unable to make significant decisions, while also criticizing the male spokesperson of her party and fellow MP, Gabriel Nadeau-Dubois, for his increasing influence and control on the party.